Test Accommodations

 Be sure to view the Part IV webpage and watch the corresponding videos to get a feel for this exam.

-Supporting documentation is necessary to determine what (if any), accommodations are appropriate for a disabled individual in an examination setting and context.
+Supporting documentation is necessary to determine what (if any), accommodations are appropriate for a disabled individual in an examination setting and context in order to provide equal access to taking the exams.
 It is essential that supporting documentation provide a clear description of the functional impairment and rationale for the requested accommodation that is relevant to the specific examination.

 Medical/Psychological Documentation